ZigZagExchange/backend/README.md

 The following is a list of Zigzag Chain IDs.
 Note that there is no relation between this and Ethereum Chain IDs.

+IDs < 1000 are mainnet contracts.
+IDs >= 1000 are testnet contracts.

 | Name                  | ID
 |--------------         |-----------
 | zkSync Mainnet        | 1
 | zkSync Rinkeby        | 1000
+| Starknet Goerli       | 1001

 # Websocket vs REST